 - (888) GIBILL- [888-442-4551]

-Please feel free to [[vabenefits, contact us]] if you require any further assistance, or have any questions regarding VA benefits at William and Mary.
-The College does not have access to military records and cannot determine eligibility.
+Please feel free to [[vabenefits, contact us]] if you require any further assistance, or have any questions regarding VA benefits at William & Mary.
+The university does not have access to military records and cannot determine eligibility.
 All eligibility and payment questions should be directed to the Department of Veterans Affairs by calling 1-888-GIBILL-1."GI Bill®" is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at http://www.benefits.va.gov/gibill."